You are in [Places] [Croft Hall]

 The architect was Arthur Blomfield (son of Sir Arthur Blomfield) of Montague Place, London.
 The foundation stone was laid by the Very Rev Philip F Elliot, Dean of Windsor, on Wed 12 Jul 1899 following a service at St. Lawrence's Church.See Service for laying the Foundation Stone, 12th July 1899.

 The builders were Messrs Wooldridge & Son, of The Wharf, Hungerford.
-The building was opened (although not quite completed by) by Sir William Pearce at a luncheon in the hall on 2 Aug 1900.
+The building was opened (although it was not quite completed by then) by Sir William Pearce at a luncheon in the hall on 2 Aug 1900.
 After various celebrations during the day, a concert was held in the evening, arranged by Lady Pearce, with musicians from London.